StevenTammen/StevenTammen.github.io/pages/keyboard-layouts.md

 The decision to utilize stenography or ignore it is obviously a personal one.
 However, the community is super friendly and willing to answer questions.
 I recommend taking a look at the [Plover Google Group](https://groups.google.com/forum/#!forum/ploversteno) and [Discord Channel](https://discordapp.com/channels/136953735426473984/136953735426473984) to talk to individuals into steno.
 I have been involved in both communities for a couple years now, and have stuck around even after I stopped actively trying to learn stenography.

+One further note here: if you pick up steno as a hobby to have fun and relax, it will pay dividends better than any other hobby I can think of, and it becomes worth it.
+The marginal cost/marginal benefit number crunching above presupposes doing steno for strictly utilitarian purposes rather than for fun.

 ### The Difficulty of Retraining Your Fingers

-To put it simply, if you are already at 70ish WPM (or some other reasonably fast speed) touch-typing QWERTY, and aren’t facing or likely to face RSI, you probably shouldn't bother switching.
-Optimized layouts (even the bad ones, so to speak), are very much more efficient than QWERTY, and they drastically reduce the amount of effort it takes to type.
-But there will be an adjustment period of weeks not days, and recovering your old speed will take time.
-This goes doubly for those of you already using a better layout like Dvorak, Colemak, or Workman.
-I promise you that you can do better than any one of those three, but the gains will not be earth-shattering.
+The adjustment period whe switching from one layout to another will be on the order of weeks not days, and recovering your old speed will take time.
 If the switch were easy or effortless, QWERTY would have ceased to exist long ago.
 As it is, however, you will be reduced to single digit WPMs for the first little bit, and your fingers will disobey you — you will have to rewire the neural connections in your brain that correspond to what we call “muscle memory.”
 If you have any sort of time-sensitive full-time occupation that forces you maintain your QWERTY skills (i.e., you can’t afford to go cold turkey and immerse yourself), it’s even harder because you’ll experience [proactive interference](https://en.wikipedia.org/wiki/Interference_theory#Proactive_interference) from already having QWERTY in muscle memory.
 That is to say, instead of “unlearning” QWERTY when you learn your other layout (replacing the old muscle memory with new muscle memory), the old muscle memory that you need to keep around will inhibit effective acquisition of the new muscle memory.

 Depending on your dedication and consistency in practice, getting back to your previous speed can take anywhere from a few weeks to a few months.
 Poor discipline and lack of self-control can even push this from “difficult” to “impossible."
 I would suggest that you not waste your time if you are not willing or able to put in the work necessary to be successful.